Major Incident Support

 What you can do to help keep your child safe

-We know this can be a worrying time for everyone involved and that you will be keen to keep your child safe.
+We know this may be a worrying time and that you will be keen to keep your child safe.

 For more information on knife crime and what to do if you are worried by it, visit the Avon and Somerset Police website